Thoughts on present happy living.

 Do you have plans for next weekend?
 What are you going to wear for the holidays?
 Can you believe how hard that work trip is going to be in a couple of weeks?
 Oh my God, when is this workout going to be over?
 Is it 5 o’clock yet?
 Where am I going to be living in 10 years?
 What if I can’t fit in my bikini in 6 months?
 And on, and on, and on.
 It’s so hard to get our minds to simply calm down and stop processing future events.

 Or there’s this.
 What if I had made a different choice?
 Why’d I do that?
 What if I had never moved there?
 I wish I hadn’t eaten that?
 Why did I say that?
 Looking to the past is no better than worrying about the future.

 Since the trail doesn’t make a loop, I hike from the top trailhead to the bottom one and back again.
-On the return trip, I come across what I’ve affectionately named one-mile tree.
+On the return trip, I come across what I’ve affectionately named, and with great originality, “one-mile” tree.
 Once I hit that tree I know I’ve accomplished my 5 miles and I only have one left to go.
 The problem is, it’s the hardest mile of all.
 It’s almost completely a climb.
 A big climb.
 My knees can tell you all about it.

 The problem is, I do that a lot in life.
 I miss out on the amazement of current moments because I’m worried or even obsessing about moments to come or wallowing in regrets of moments long since passed.
 That’s not cool.

 Recently, I had a really difficult work trip.
 For days on end leading up to the trip, I began to worry about how everything was going to play out.
 It was a lot of pressure.
 I kept worrying if I was going to be capable enough to pull it off.
 And I’m not going to lie.
 It was hard.
 Including fun moments like getting stuck in the hotel’s parking garage with nary an attendant in sight fully unable to pay my parking fee and escape its confines.